bitstuffing/pychat/README.md

 I want to offer an updated library with some free models, to use it for free, and all will be open source.

-### Real AI, including ChatGPT-4 free models

-There are a lot of libraries and other stuff you can use in Internet with ads saying you that his service uses GPT-4, and it's a lie.

-GPT-4 is a paid model, and not all people want afford it in his home.
-Of course, not all people is a business to use it.

-But there are some providers/models that are free to use.
-This development tries to support that.

 ### GUI frameworks

 Now I'm centered in core functionalities, but I've tried to develop a multiplatform GUI: